rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-http-allow-origin</code></td>
 		<td>Value to set for Access-Control-Allow-Origin HTTP header.
-		    <br><br>You usually need to set this if if you&#39;re using a browser-based application to interact with rqlite.
-You should set it to the the website that is serving the browser-based application e.g. http-allow-origin=&#34;https://example.com&#34;.
+		    <br><br>You usually need to set this if you&#39;re using a browser-based application to interact with rqlite.
+You should set it to the website that is serving the browser-based application e.g. -http-allow-origin=&#34;https://example.com&#34;.
 </td>
 	</tr>
 	<tr>